Msaghu/aws-bootcamp-cruddur-2023/journal/week6.md

 ```

 # Push our container images to ECR
-### Step 5: Push a Python Image to the conatiner we created above
+### Step 5: Push a Python Image to the container we created above for the backend
 ##### Pull Python Image from Dockerhub
 - Pull the python image from Dockerhub to our local environment , then confrim that its downloaded/pulled
 ```